 - olive oil

 - Pinto Beans

 - Lime Avacado Dressing

-Don’t miss the Garden Fajita Salad printable recipe card below!
+Don’t miss the Garden Fajita Salad printable recipe by request!

 This recipe was inspired by the Fajita Leftovers – you can make this dish without meat!!!

 Share this Fajita Salad Recipe